 To cook horta you simply season with olive oil, lemon, salt & pepper, and braise or steam using a little water.

 In many parts of Crete you’ll see offered on menus Greens Pie, which is a variation on a classic Cretan pie normally using spinach or other greens in the filling.

 Items we’ve labelled, as ‘British products’ are things like Heinz Baked Beans, Typhoo Tea Bags, HP Sauce, Pot Noodles, Kellogg’s Coco Pops etc and are widely available here in Crete.
-But expect to pay extra for them, as they are imported goods.
+But be warned shopping in Crete for this type of imported goods can be pricier than in the UK.
 Not many of these items are bought and consumed by the locals.

 Pharmacists are highly qualified in Greece and you can obtain treatment for minor ailments at chemists as well as medical advice.
 They can dispense, without the need for a doctor’s prescription, a far wider range of drugs than In the UK for example.
 They can dispense a wide range of remedies including antibiotics and anti-inflammatory drugs.
 We’ve not met a pharmacist who doesn’t speak perfect English.